dbikiel/cleaningdata/README.md

-# cleaningdata
+# Project 1 for Gettind and Cleaning Data

-Project1 Getting and cleaning data coursera
+This repo containsthe analysis script and the Code Book